 Deep Creek is a famous area of the Great Smoky Mountains National Park for tubing.
 People travel from all around the world to tube down the peaceful and rocky waters of Deep Creek itself.

-But Deep Creek also has a really great loop trail that is not only a really nice easy to moderate hike, but also takes you to three different waterfalls: Tom's Branch Falls, Indian Creek Falls, and Juney Whank Falls.
+But Deep Creek also has a really great loop trail that is not only a really nice easy to moderate hike but also takes you to three different waterfalls: Tom's Branch Falls, Indian Creek Falls, and Juney Whank Falls.
 The trail and falls are exceptionally beautiful during the Fall, where brilliant colors can be seen in late October.

-Big Creek Trail to Midnight Hole
+Big Creek Trail to Midnight Hole - Closed

 One of our favorite hikes in the smokies is out Big Creek Trail to Midnight Hole.
 We often hike this trail in the summer, as Midnight Hole is a favorite swimming hole for our kids and many other people.
-Big Creek Trail is 5.4 miles in total length, but we've never hiked out all the way.
-We generally stop at Midnight Hole and then hike back.
-We'll sometimes hike up the additional .25 miles to Mouse Creek Falls.
-The trail is an easy hike with a gentle incline that follows along side Big Creek on an old railroad grade.

 Rainbow Falls Trail